littleosbook/littleosbook/output.md

 We will use the mostly standard value `0x03` [@osdev:serial], meaning a length of 8 bits, no parity bit, one stop bit and break control disabled.
-This is sent to the line command port, resulting in:
+This is sent to the line command port, as seen in the following example:

 ~~~ {.c}
     /** serial_configure_line: